Center-based Child Care

 Family Child Care

-Family child care is provided in a home other than a child's own home.
+Family child care is provided in a home other than a child’s own home.
 Oftentimes, the provider is a mother with children of her own.
 Providers who care for more than 3 unrelated children must be licensed through the Illinois Department of Children and Family Services (DCFS) and are subject to fingerprinting and a criminal background check for child abuse and neglect.
-The provider must complete 15 hours of inservice training per calendar year and must also complete a 6 hour training on caring for children with disabilities.
-They must also have training in CPR and First Aid.
-DCFS sets minimum health and safety requirements as well as the group size.
+The provider must complete 15 hours of in-service training per calendar year and must also complete a 6 hour training on caring for children with disabilities.
+For a full listing of requirements and list of steps to becoming licensed, please see the Becoming Licensed Provider – Flyer.

 The advantages of family child care include: